-- a.
-Within the faculty committee system, Academic Budget and Planning Committee (ABPC) and Coordinating Committee for Academic Policies and Standards (CCAPS) may bring motions to the Joint Faculty Assembly to recommend the reduction, impaction, merger or closure of an academic program(s) - b.
+a.
+Within the faculty committee system, Academic Budget and Planning Committee (ABPC) and Academic Policies, Standards, and Assessment Committee (APSAC) may bring motions to the Joint Faculty Assembly to recommend the reduction, impaction, merger or closure of an academic program(s)

+b.
 Through the provost